tryscer/flock/flock-music.md

 ​	"I have a pretty good idea," he says.
 ​	We near the car and Barry opens the back door.
 Eddie sits inside, still in his mechanic's overalls, smoking a cigarette.
 ​	"Are those my cigarettes?"
 Barry asks him.
-​	"Shut up and listen," says Eddie.
+​	=="Shut up and listen," says Eddie.
 "Hi, Alice."
 ​	"Hi Eddie," I say.
 I'm hoping Tim notices how popular I've become with the boys.
 ​	Eddie says, "We have a serious situation on our hand, Barry."
 ​	Barry says, "Yeah, we kind of really do, so if you don't mind stepping out of my, you know, vehicle..."
 ​	Eddie says, "I'm not kidding, Barry.
-It was confided to me by trustworthy sources that the police are at this very moment looking for an individual bearing a striking, but unfortunate, resemblance to yours truly..."
+It was confided to me by trustworthy sources that the police are at this very moment looking for an individual bearing a striking, but unfortunate, resemblance to yours truly..."==
 ​	Barry says, "Eddie -- or Edwardo -- or whatever -- I'm not in the mood, alright?"
 ​	Eddie reaches out from inside the car and grabs Barry by his shirt collar.
-"Barry," he says, "they're might not only be looking for my dead ringer.
-They *might* also be looking for his known *accomplices*.
-And do you know what *they* look like?"
+"Barry," he says, "if the police would, god forbid, make this awful mistake, how will you live with yourself?"
 ​	Barry hangs his head back as if the clouds might be harboring a secret savior.
 He lets out a long, exasperated sigh.
 ​	"All I wanted was to listen to some music," he says.
 ​	"I know just how you feel," says Eddie.
 "I was having a relaxing morning back in Durham before a rowdy gang of teens swayed me off the beaten track with their soft drinks and their corner-dancing."